 A322 Downshire Way dualling

 The improvement works are now well underway.
-Works on the southern side (with the exception of the area above the subway works) are nearing completion.
+Works on the southern side (with the exception of the area above the subway works) have been completed.
+The traffic management has been switched over for the next phase of works.

-Once the change in traffic management has been completed and the works have switched over to the northern side of Downshire Way, it will be possible to reintroduce a merge lane on the exit to Old Bracknell Lane.
+We have now reintroduced a merge lane on the exit to Old Bracknell Lane.
 This will enable vehicles to exit without the need to stop and give way.
 It will be necessary to remove this merge lane in the future, but we are taking the opportunity to reintroduce it whilst it is possible.
 Unfortunately, it will not yet be possible to reintroduce the right turn into Old Bracknell Lane.

 All attempts are being made to reduce disruption during this construction project and, wherever possible, normal road capacity is being retained.
 Periods of disruption are during off-peak periods (9:30am to 4pm).

-To widen the carriageway on the A322, the subway needs to be lengthened by 5m to accommodate the new carriageway and highway verge.
+To widen the carriageway on the A322, the subway had to be lengthened by 5m to accommodate the new carriageway and highway verge.

 In March 2017, the Government launched the National Productivity Investment Fund which aims to unlock pinch points along strategic corridors affecting regional and local routes.
 We have been successful in securing funds to make the full length of Downshire Way a dual carriageway, which at present can be congested along its length.
 This congestion presents challenges for air quality and also acts as a constraint to growth within Bracknell and across the region.

 You can find more on our National Productivity Investment Fund page.